mcds-cmu/11632/f24/syllabus/index.md

 The course grade will be based on the following:
 - Fall Plan (required, feedback provided): 0%
+- Participation: 5%
-- Bi-weekly Standups : 5%
+- Weekly Standups (in-class & with TA) : 10%
-- Bi-weekly Check-ins : 5%
+- Bi-weekly Project Associate Feedback on Standups: 5%
+- Midterm Check-in: 5%
-- Bi-weekly Standups Peer Review: 5%
+- Midterm Peer Review: 5%
-- Midterm Check-in: 10%
-- The draft report is expected to be content-complete, i.e., no missing results, no missing sections, no text with grammatical issues as well as understandable diagrams and proper treatment of related work: 10%
+- The draft report is expected to be content-complete, i.e., no missing results, no missing sections, no text with grammatical issues as well as understandable diagrams and proper treatment of related work: 5%
-- Final report is where you work out issues that arise during your final presentation, which will be graded as if it were submitted to a peer-reviewed workshop. **You will also receive reviews from 11-631 students**: 25%
+- Final report is where you work out issues that arise during your final presentation, which will be graded as if it were submitted to a peer-reviewed workshop. **You will also receive reviews from 11-631 students**: 20%
-- Final presentation: 30%
+- Final presentation: 20%
+- Project Code Repository: 5%
-- Team Peer Review: 5%
+- End-of-Semester Internal Evaluation: 5%
-- Midterm Inner-team Peer Review: 2.5%
-- Final Inner-team Peer Review: 2.5%
+- Individual Growth (Updated PLOs & PLOs Reflection): 5%

 Students are expected to take ownership of the project, take the initiative in driving the development forward and autonomously seek help when getting stuck.
 If requirements are unclear at any point, please talk to your project mentor or the instructors.
 For a detailed rubric of how the system, experiment, and results are assessed, you will be directed to the grading criteria document as posted on Canvas during the semester.